 There are two types of wine according to the number of grape used.
 The first is called single-varietal wine, which is made from a single type of grape.
 These are grapes like Riesling, Chardonnay, and Pinot Noir.
-Single-varietal wines are usually labeled with the name of the grape variety used.
-To be labeled as such in Australia, a wine must contain at least 75 percent of the grape variety.
+Single-varietal wines are usually labelled with the name of the grape variety used.
+To be labelled as such in Australia, a wine must contain at least 75 percent of the grape variety.

 The second type of wine is “wine blend” and it’s made from several grape varieties.
 Wine blends can be made by blending the varieties of grapes together after fermentation or by mixing and fermenting them together.
 A wine blend that is blended and fermented together is called a field blend.

 Wines can also be classified according to their colours.
 There are red wines, white wines, and roses.
 Red wines are made from grape varieties with a darker colour and are best served at room temperature.
 They are also best paired with bold-flavoured meats and starchy foods.

 White wines are made from green grapes.
 They have a lighter and fruitier flavour than red grapes.
 White wines are consumed best when chilled and they pair well with light meat (fish and chicken), seafood, desserts, and salads.

 The last type of wine according to colour, rose, is a mixture of red and white grapes.
 Roses can be served cold or not and can go well with any meal.

 Thousands of wine products are manufactured in Australia and around the world, made from different blends and grape varieties.
 They have different tastes and aromas, which wine enthusiasts made a hobby out of.
 This is what’s commonly called wine tasting.
 Wine tasting is a great way to pick your favourite wine.
 It will also help develop your taste palate and determine wines of great quality.